Introduction

 Setting Up Your Workspace

-Ensure a stable and spacious work area.
+Set up a stable and spacious work area to work efficiently.

 Cutting the Granite